dials/dials/doc/sphinx/dials_scale_user_guide.rst

 | if 10.0 <= oscillation range < 25.0 degrees; intervals 4.0, 5.0
 | if 25.0 <= oscillation range < 90.0 degrees; intervals 8.0, 10.0
 | if oscillation range >= 90.0 degrees; intervals 15.0, 20.0
+These rules are designed to give a sensisble parameterisation, but not the best for a given dataset.
+All parameters are controllable when model is not auto.

 Excluding data/image handling after initial scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^